nylas/nylas-ruby/README.md

 ## Contributing

 We'd love your help making the Nylas ruby gem better.
 Join the Google Group for project updates and feature discussion.
-We also hang out in `#Nylas` on [irc.freenode.net](http://irc.freenode.net), or you can email [support@nylas.com](mailto:support@nylas.com).
+We also have a [Slack community](nylas-slack-invite.heroku.com) where we provide support, or you can email [support@nylas.com](mailto:support@nylas.com).

 Please sign the [Contributor License Agreement](https://www.nylas.com/cla.html) before submitting pull requests.
 (It's similar to other projects, like NodeJS or Meteor.)